mcogswell/mcogswell.github.com/why_cat/index.md

     are likely to fire together.

     Interestingly, this visualization looks like [parallel coordinates](https://syntagmatic.github.io/parallel-coordinates/), but it's not really.
-The axes correspond to layers of a CNN and the values along each axis correspond to individual neurons.
+The axes correspond to layers of a ConvNet and the values along each axis correspond to individual neurons.
 Placing neurons on an axis implies an order (e.g., neuron 5 is greater than neuron 88), but no such ordering of neurons in the same layer exists.